SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 <details>
-<summary><strong>Q:</strong> What changes have been implemented and how do they enhance my Sumo experience?</summary>
+<summary><strong>Q:</strong> What changes have been implemented that enhance my Sumo experience?</summary>

 * **Unified Navigation**.
 You'll now notice a uniform navigation system across Log Analytics, Cloud SIEM, and Cloud SOAR products, ensuring a consistent experience for Sumo Logic users engaged in both observability and security use cases.
 * **Improved Product Discoverability**.
-The left navigation bar now organizes product features in a solution-centric manner, emphasizing key use cases like infrastructure monitoring, application monitoring, log analysis, security monitoring, and analytics.
+The left nav panel now organizes product features in a solution-centric manner, emphasizing key use cases like infrastructure monitoring, application monitoring, log analysis, security monitoring, and analytics.
 This reorganization aims to facilitate easier access to Sumo Logic's product features.
 * **Enhanced Browsing Experience and Accelerated Performance**.
 In-app tabs will be replaced with native browser tabs, significantly improving _First Contentful Paint_ (FCP) and _Time to Interactive_ (TTI) metrics.
 With this change, you'll experience faster page load times and ability to organize tabs the way you are used to with other applications.
 * **Stateful URLs**.
 Most of the page URLs will now be stateful, allowing you to easily share content with your team members.
 Any changes made in the UI will be reflected in the URL parameters, making it simple for you to copy and share URLs.
 Additionally, this feature enables users to navigate back to previous states effortlessly by using the browser.
 </details>

 <details>
-<summary><strong>Q:</strong> I have some concerns regarding unfamiliar experiences and potential issues arising from them.
-How is Sumo Logic addressing these concerns to ensure a seamless transition?</summary>
+<summary><strong>Q:</strong> What if I encounter issues due to unfamiliar UI experiences?</summary>

-Understanding the challenges that come with change, we are confident that the **New UI** will offer our customers a notably enhanced, faster, and more seamlessly integrated experience.
-To facilitate a smooth transition, we have taken the following steps:
+Understanding the challenges that come with change, we are confident that the **New UI** will offer you a notably enhanced, faster, and more seamlessly integrated experience.
+To facilitate a seamless transition, we have taken the following steps:

 * **Dogfooding**.
 We at Sumo Logic are the biggest customer of our own platform.
 Through extensive dogfooding, we've gained a deep understanding of workflows and addressed any issues that arose.
 * **Beta Testing**.
 We're conducting extensive beta testing with a large group of our customers.
 This allows us to gather feedback and address any pain points that may have been overlooked.
 If you'd like to participate, reach out to your Sumo Logic account executive.